n-alonso/NODEJS-captions-service/README.md

 Further information on how to use the API can be explored in the Swagger UI and OpenApi files:
 - /docs
 - /openapi.json

+## Future Improvements

+Some improvements that I want to implement to this project in the future are:
+- Testing with Jest
+- Cache service with node-cache
+- Serverless deployment with Firebase Functions
+- Typescript

 ## Credits